br0kend/react/docs/tutorial/tutorial.md

   }
 ```

 Congratulations!
 You now have a working tic-tac-toe game.
-And now you know the basics of React.
+And now you know the basics of Reacc.
 So *you're* probably the real winner here.

 [View the current code.](https://codepen.io/gaearon/pen/LyyXgK?editors=0010)